nephio-project/docs/content/en/docs/porch/contributors-guide/environment-setup.md

 ### Enable tracing on a local Porch server

-Follow the steps below to enable Open Telemetry/Jaeger tracing on a porch server running locally on your machine, such as in VSCode.
+Follow the steps below to enable Open Telemetry/Jaeger tracing on a porch server running locally on your machine, such as in VS Code.

 1. Download the Jaeger binary tarball for your local machine architecture from [the Jaeger download page](https://www.jaegertracing.io/download/#binaries) and untar the tarball in some suitable directory.